-If you are able to be reading this on a computer, tablet, or smartphone, you are a very, very lucky person.
+If you are able to read this, be it on a computer, tablet, or smartphone, you are a very, very lucky person.
 I certainly know I am.
 Being lucky enough to be born a tall white male in suburban California gave me a head start over the vast majority of the world’s population.
 Being a long-haired hippie in the late 60’s — early 70’s was culturally unacceptable enough to experience a taste of real discrimination and prejudice from the police (with scars to prove it), but I always knew that I was a mere haircut and change of clothes away from making it all go away.
 It turned out that a cultural shift made it all go away; the rednecks started wearing their hair long too.
 But the experience left me with a respect for the difficulty of the lives of those who can’t just make it all go away.

-My father was a construction worker, my mother a food service worker, the valley I grew up in full of orchards and canneries (the home of canned fruit cocktail!).
+My father was a construction worker, my mother a food service worker, the valley I grew up in was full of orchards and canneries (the home of canned fruit cocktail!).
 One obvious path would have been a career in the canneries.
 My mother was impressed when I got a summer job as a mail carrier.
-I probably could have gotten on as a permanent USPS employee if I had persisted rather than going back for another year of college at a California state college which was nearly free back in the early 70’s, paid for by my late father’s Social Security benefits.
+I probably could have gotten on as a permanent USPS employee if I had persisted rather than going back for another year of college at a California state college which was nearly free back in the early 1970s and paid for by my late father’s Social Security benefits.

 These reflections arose on reading this great article about luck at the Atlantic.